COCCYDYNIA

 - Dull aches surrounding the area, occasionally interrupted by sharp stabs of pain.

-- Pain that worsens while sitting or standing for long periods of time, or transitioning between the two.
+- Pain that worsens when sitting or standing for extended periods, or when transitioning between these positions.

-- Pain that makes it harder to participate in normal daily occurrences, like driving, bending, or falling asleep.
+- Pain that makes it harder to participate in regular daily activities, such as driving, bending, or falling asleep.

 Coccydynia Treatment Options